-This action is directed to the public in general, and may be of particular interest to persons who work in agricultural settings or persons who are concerned about implementation of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA); the Federal Food, Drug, and Cosmetic Act (FFDCA); and the amendments to both of these major pesticide laws by the Food Quality Protection Act (FQPA) of 1996; and the Pesticide Registration Improvement Act.
-Potentially affected entities may include, but are not limited to: Agricultural workers and farmers; pesticide industry and trade associations; environmental, consumer, and farm worker groups; pesticide users and growers; animal rights groups; pest consultants; State, local, and tribal governments; academia; public health organizations; and the public.
+This action is directed to the public in general, and may be of particular interest to persons who work in agricultural settings or persons who are concerned about implementation of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), 7 U.S.C.
+136 et seq.; the Federal Food, Drug, and Cosmetic Act (FFDCA), 21 U.S.C.
+301 et seq.; the amendments to both of these major pesticide laws by the Food Quality Protection Act (FQPA) of 1996, Public Law 104-170 (1996); and the series of Pesticide Registration Improvement Act (PRIA) amendments, including PRIA4, Public Law 116-8 (2019).
+Potentially affected entities may include, but are not limited to: Agricultural workers and farmers; pesticide industry and trade associations; environmental, consumer, and farmworker groups; pesticide users and growers; animal rights groups; pest consultants; State, local and Tribal governments; academia; public health organizations; and the public.
 If you have questions regarding the applicability of this action to a particular entity, consult the person listed under FOR FURTHER INFORMATION CONTACT.

 B. How can I get copies of this document and other related information?

-The docket for this action, identified by docket identification (ID) number EPA-HQ-OPP-2012-0823, is available at http://www.regulations.gov or at the Office of Pesticide Programs Regulatory Public Docket (OPP Docket) in the Environmental Protection Agency Docket Center (EPA/DC), EPA West Bldg., Rm.
+The docket for this action, identified by docket identification (ID) number EPA-HQ-OPP-2019-0058, is available at http://www.regulations.gov or at the Office of Pesticide Programs Regulatory Public Docket (OPP Docket) in the Environmental Protection Agency Docket Center (EPA/DC), West William Jefferson Clinton Bldg., Rm.
 3334, 1301 Constitution Ave.
-NW., Washington, DC 20460-0001.
+NW, Washington, DC 20460-0001.
 The Public Reading Room is open from 8:30 a.m. to 4:30 p.m., Monday through Friday, excluding legal holidays.
 The telephone number for the Public Reading Room is (202) 566-1744, and the telephone number for the OPP Docket is (703) 305-5805.
 Please review the visitor instructions and additional information about the docket available at http://www.epa.gov/dockets.

-The Charter for EPA's PPDC was established under the Federal Advisory Committee Act (FACA), Public Law 92-463, in September 1995, and has been renewed every 2 years since that time.
-PPDC's Charter was renewed October 28, 2011, for another 2-year period.
-The purpose of PPDC is to provide advice and recommendations to the EPA Administrator on issues associated with pesticide regulatory development and reform initiatives, evolving public policy and program implementation issues, and science issues associated with evaluating and reducing risks from use of pesticides.
-It is determined that PPDC is in the public interest in connection with the performance of duties imposed on the Agency by law.
-The following sectors are represented on the current PPDC: Environmental/public interest and animal rights groups; farm worker organizations; pesticide industry and trade associations; pesticide user, grower, and commodity groups; Federal and State/local/tribal governments; the general public; academia; and public health organizations.
+The PPDC is a federal advisory committee chartered under the Federal Advisory Committee Act (FACA), 5 U.S.C.
+Appendix 2.
+EPA established the PPDC in September 1995 to provide policy advice, information and recommendations to the EPA Administrator through the Director of the Office of Pesticide Programs, Office of Chemical Safety and Pollution Prevention.
+The PPDC provides a public forum to discuss a wide variety of pesticide regulatory developments and reform initiatives, evolving public policy and program implementation issues associated with evaluating and reducing risks from the use of pesticides.
+The EPA will consider candidates from the following sectors: Environmental/public interest and animal rights groups; farm worker organizations; pesticide industry and trade associations; pesticide user, grower, and commodity groups; federal and state/local/tribal governments; the general public; academia; and public health organizations.

-The PPDC meets face-to-face twice a year, generally in the spring and the fall.
+The PPDC usually meets face-to-face twice a year, generally in the spring and the fall.
 Additionally, members may be asked to serve on work groups to develop recommendations to address specific policy issues.
 The average workload for members is approximately 4 to 6 hours per month.
-EPA provides reimbursement for travel and other incidental expenses associated with official government business.
+PPDC members may receive travel and per diem allowances where appropriate and according to applicable federal travel regulations.

-- Brief statement describing the nominee's interest in serving on the PPDC.
+- Brief Statement describing the nominee's interest and availability in serving on the PPDC;

-- Résumé and a short biography (no more than two paragraphs) describing the professional and educational qualifications of the nominee, including a list of relevant activities, and any current or previous service on advisory committees.
+- Résumé and a short biography (no more than 2 paragraphs) describing the professional and educational qualifications of the nominee, including a list of relevant activities, or any current or previous experience on advisory committees; and

 - Letter[s] of recommendation from a third party supporting the nomination.
 The letter should describe how the nominee's experience and knowledge will bring value to the work of the PPDC.